en

 Friday evening

 One of the obvious things wrong with thought is fragmentation.
 Thought is breaking things up into bits which should not be broken up.
 Nationalism has broken things up, yet the world is all one.
 People depend on each other.
 No country is sovereign.
 The boundary of a nation is invented and established by thought.
-Nations fight each other and people kill each other.
+Nations fight each other, and people kill each other.
 People are split into religious groups, nations, and sections.

-Fragmentation is though only a symptom.
+Fragmentation is, though, only a symptom.
 The more general difficulty with thought is that it is very active, participatory.
 It has produced tremendous effects outwardly and also inwardly in each person.
 Yet the tacit assumption is that it is just telling you the way things are and that is not doing anything.
 We assume that there is an 'I' inside us deciding what to do.
 It is not true.
 Thought gives us the false information that I control my thoughts.
 It creates the impression that it is our servant and does what we want, but thought runs you.

 Thought creates divisions and then says that they are there naturally.
 Every religion was invented by people thinking what is right and true.

-There is a systemic fault, something has gone wrong in the system, but in dealing with it we use the same kind of fragmentary thought that produced the problem, therefore it is not going to be solved.
+There is a systemic fault, something has gone wrong in the system, but in dealing with it we use the same kind of fragmentary thought that produced the problem; therefore, it is not going to be solved.

 Saturday morning

 It is useful to look at thinking as a system of reflexes.
 A reflex just operates.
 We think we are controlling thought and producing thought.
 That is not so.
-Vast amount of our thought just comes out from the reflex system.
+A vast amount of our thought just comes out from the reflex system.
 The question is: can you become aware of the reflex character of thought?

 Reflexes serve us if they are not too rigid.
-If they don't work or are incoherent, we can drop them or they may drop themselves.
+If they don't work or are incoherent, we can drop them, or they may drop themselves.

 Coherence is sensed as harmony, order, beauty, goodness, truth, and all that everybody wants.
 There is no unique criterion for coherence, but you have to be sensitive to incoherence.
 Incoherence means conflict, contradiction, and confusion.

 The principal thing is to notice that your incoherent actions are reflexes.
-You are not doing them on purpose. you don't know that you are doing them.
+You are not doing them on purpose.
+You don't know that you are doing them.
 Reflex produces the result which you don't want.

 How are we going to change the reflexes?
 Understanding is important, but it will not be enough.
-Verbal or intellectual understanding has no value. we need to pay attention.
+Verbal or intellectual understanding has no value.
+We need to pay attention.
 If we think of thoughts as reflexes, it will help us to understand the system better.

 If you think something is impossible to do, you are saying it can't be done.
 Therefore, you will not even try.
 This traps you into making it impossible.
 On the other hand, you may think something is possible, which is not, and batter your head on a stone wall.